Inklingo

 adjectiveB1general

-Use 'destinado' to indicate that something is intended or set aside for a particular purpose or future use, often implying a more general intention than a specific assignment.
+Use 'destinado' when a place, object, or resource is intended or set aside for a particular purpose or use.

 A transparent glass jar shaped like a large smiling cookie, clearly intended for holding baked goods, sitting on a wooden kitchen counter.